nitad54448/yappari-5-1/README.md

     negate_zi

+To save the actual parameters as default

+    save_config

 You can also interpolate to log scale or upscale by spline interpolation (i.e. getting "artificially" more points).
 You can try it, if you don't have spurious points. the command is :

     spline>>128